BryanSchuetz/dai/_news/dfid-project-trials-sorghum-insurance-to-support-climate-resilient-farming-in-kenya.markdown

   in Kenya
 date: 2018-01-29 14:01:00 Z
 solutions:
-- Agriculture and Food Security
+- Agriculture and Market Systems
-- Climate
+- Climate and Environment
 regions: Sub-Saharan Africa
 projects: Kenya—Strengthening Adaptation and Resilience to Climate Change in Kenya Plus (StARCK+)